openconnectivityfoundation/swagger2x/src/templates/PythonFlask/readme.txt

 Flask:
 see http://flask.pocoo.org/
-All endpoints per method have an seperate function. the Flask route make sure that this function is called when the server is being used.
+All endpoints per method have an seperate function. the Flask route annotation make sure that this function is called when the server is being used.

+This example shows:
+- function generation per end point each method per endpoint has is own callback each call back has
+    - input body (if applicable)
+    - query parameters (if applicable)
+    - list of return codes
+    - example used as return payload

 File: python-server.py